However, the most suffering and despair will inevitably fall directly on ordinary people. They are simply the most vulnerable in any crisis.

 A woman cries in front of a house destroyed by an earthquake in the Old City of Marrakesh, Morocco.
 AFP

 Italy alone has seen an “unusually high” number of migrants arriving in Europe this year, with 55,160 arriving by mid-June.
 That’s more than double the 21,884 arrivals in the same period in 2022.
 At least 1,039 people are believed to have gone missing while attempting to cross the Mediterranean this year so far.
-In total, the International Organization for Migration has counted more than 27,000 migrants who have died or gone missing in the Mediterranean since 2014.
+Overall, the International Organization for Migration has counted more than 27,000 migrants who have died or gone missing in the Mediterranean since 2014.

 Thus, after many years of instability, 2023 has witnessed the basic peace of the world being broken by a series of wars and disasters occurring across continents; causing millions of millions of people to suffer the ultimate pain.
 Let us feel each of those pains, to understand that the world needs to stop the wars; let us join hands to build a greener and more sustainable world.
 Otherwise, any of us could become the next victim!